What is Hirschsprung’s Disease?

 Adjusting after pull-through

 After a pull-through, 9 out of 10 children pass stool normally.
 Some children may have diarrhea for a while, and babies may develop a nay diaper rash.
-Eventually the stool will become more solid and the child will need to go to the bathroom less often.
+Eventually the stool will become more solid and the child will need to go to the bathroom tadalafil overnight delivery canada less often.
 Toilet training may be delayed, as the child learns how to use the bottom muscles only after pull-through surgery.
 Older children might stain their underwear for a while after the surgery.
 It is not their fault.
 They can’t control this problem, but it improves with time.
 Some children become constipated because 1 in 10 children with HD has difficulty moving stool through the part of the colon without nerve cells.
 A mild laxative may also be helpful.
 Ask your doctor for suggestions.

 Drinking plenty of liquids is important after surgery for HD. |